immadisairaj/prides/README.md

 - `SimpleSlide`: removes abstraction of the `SlideWidget`.
 - `TitleSlide`: common title slide template containing `title` and `subtitle`.
 - `SectionHeader`: common section header template containing only `title`.
+- `BlankSlide`: a blank slide that only allows option for background widget.

 > More widgets to come in the upcoming releases.